3mdeb/blog.3mdeb.com/source/_posts/2017-05-12-openwrt_on_apu3.markdown

 ## First boot

+> Default username after first boot is `root` and no password.
+> Password should be set using `passwd`.

 To make the first boot we need some kind of serial adapter (USB to RS232) and null-modem cable.
 There is a RS232 port on the back of the APU board.
 We need to connect it there.